httpie/cli/docs/README.md

 | `--pretty=colors` | Apply colors                                                  |
 | `--pretty=format` | Apply formatting                                              |
 |   `--pretty=none` | Disables output processing.
 Default for redirected output     |

+Formatting has the following effects:

+- HTTP headers are sorted by name.
+- JSON data is indented, sorted by keys, and unicode escapes are converted to the characters they represent.
+- XML and XHTML data is indented.

 You can further control the applied formatting via the more granular [format options](#format-options).